-What Are the Components of the Rev Up Reading Program?
+What Are the Components of the Rev Up Reading Programme?

 The cards have high-interest topics, one fact and one fiction selection for each topic.
-The cards are color-coded and graded in difficulty from end of first grade to end of second grade - intervention levels 15 - 24.
+The cards are colour-coded and graded in difficulty from orange to silver, levels 15 - 24.
 30 four-sided cards in total.